FriendsOfSymfony/FOSUserBundle/Resources/doc/groups.rst

 .. note::

-    Symfony2 supports role inheritance so inheriting roles from groups is not always needed.
+    Symfony supports role inheritance so inheriting roles from groups is not always needed.
 If the role inheritance is enough for your use case, it is better to use it instead of groups as it is more efficient (loading the groups triggers the database).